 Our phones, tablets and laptops emit blue light.
 This is not inherently a problem during the day because the sun also emits blue light, and it can even beneficial at the correct time.
 However, when someone is exposed to blue light at night it can suppress the production of the sleep hormone melatonin and alter circadian rhythms, leading to possible long-term health problems.
 People exposed to blue light at night tend to have more sleep interruptions and decreased sleep quality.

 I understand the convenience of reading a book on a phone or an e-reader.
 The dog is less likely to chew up your book, and electronic books are easier to transport when moving.
 However, paper books don’t emit blue light, so switching to old-fashioned books is a simple solution.
 If you want to stay high-tech, you can get a pair of blue light blocking glasses which allows you to read from your electronic devices in bed without suffering the negatives of nighttime blue light exposure.
-I developed high quality Sleep Doctor Glasses based on the most current research, which block blue light and fit conveniently on any nightstand or bedside table or in any travel bag.

 Personally, I read a lot of nonfiction during the day.
 Some of the recent books that I’ve read are Bad Blood, about the Theranos scandal, HYPE by Dr. Nina Shapiro and Never Eat Alone by Keith Ferrazzi.
 Before bed though, I enjoy good murder mysteries and spy novels.
 My current favorite is the Vince Flynn series.